William Wickham (civil servant)

 William Wickham PC PC (Ire) (11 November 1761 – 22 October 1840) was a British spymaster and a director of internal security services during the French Revolutionary Wars.
 He was credited with disrupting radical conspiracies in England but, appointed Chief Secretary for Ireland, failed in 1803 to anticipate a republican insurrection in Dublin.
 He ended his career in government service in 1804, resigning his post in Ireland where, privately, he denounced government policy as unjust and oppressive.

 Early years

 Born into wealth in Cottingley, Yorkshire, England, he was the eldest son of Henry Wickham, Esq., of Cottingley, Lieutenant-Colonel in the 1st Regiment of Foot Guards, and a justice of the peace for the West Riding.
 His mother was Elizabeth, daughter of William Lamplugh, vicar of Cottingley.
 Wickham attended Harrow School and Christ Church, Oxford, where he was a protégé of Cyril Jackson.
 He took a law degree in Geneva, Switzerland in 1786.
 He was also called to the bar in England, at Lincoln's Inn.

-In 1788 he married Eleonora Madeleine Bertrand (d.
-1836), whose father Louis Bertrand was professor of mathematics in the University of Geneva.
-They had one son, Henry Lewis Wickham (b.
-1789); Henry's son, William, was a member of parliament for Petersfield.
+In 1788 he married Eleonora Madeleine Bertrand (died 1836), whose father Louis Bertrand was professor of mathematics in the University of Geneva.
+They had one son, Henry Lewis Wickham (born 1789); Henry's son, William, was a member of parliament for Petersfield.